O-Rings for Coffee Machines | Materials, Sizes & Replacement Guide

 O-rings for coffee machines

 Anyone looking for O-rings for coffee machines quickly discovers that this small component plays a crucial role in how a machine operates.
 These circular sealing rings ensure that hot water and steam under pressure do not escape, so the coffee machine functions optimally.
 You’ll find them in the pump, boiler or thermoblock, in hose connections and in the brew group.
 When an O-ring wears out, you often notice immediately: the machine may start leaking, lose pressure, or the coffee tastes worse.
+For most automatic coffee machines, O-rings should be inspected annually and replaced every 1 to 2 years, or sooner when leakage, pressure loss, or visible wear appears.

 • event 01-10-2025